 - the first little socks/booties s/he wears h

 - Anything small and flattish can be used in a scrapbook.

 4. I was thinking about making a cute little box and saving a few things that s/he grows out of.
 What should I put in it?

 - a small box of the clothes I thought were absolutely adorable on my child

 - pretty little dresses given to her by special people

 - her medical record book

 5. Any other baby scrapbook ideas?

 - make a couple of little digital albums with an online program and use them as gifts.
-Remember you can order as many copies of a digital album as you like for sharing purposes and this can be a very special way to gift family and friends with minimal effort when you are busy raising your child.
+Remember you can order as many copies of a digital album as you like for sharing purposes and this can be a very special way to gift family and friends with minimal effort when you are busy raising your child

 What an amazing thing it is to become a mother.
 There will be loads of lovely opportunities to photograph I am sure :)

 And you will wind up with a wonderful, personal photo album for baby unlike anyone else's in the world.